AFP-Medialab/verification-plugin/README.md

 - If `write_to_file = True` then the `tsv` to `JSON` conversion will be done, otherwise it will just do a dry run
 - Generates English: `public/locales/en/components/NavItems/tools/Assistant.json`
 - Generates Arabic: `public/locales/ar/components/NavItems/tools/Assistant.json`
-- This script is run before deployment so it's not necessary to run manually
+- This script is run before deployment so it's not necessary to run everytime there is an update

 ## Load the extension on the browser